-V: Liturgical Dates Throughout the Liturgical Year The Week of Prayer for Christian Unity begins Friday, January 18, 2019.
-Specific intercessions may be inserted into the Universal Prayer at Masses and the Liturgy of the Hours (see ORDO, pg.
-33).
-Tuesday, January 22, 2019: Day of Prayer for the Legal Protection of Unborn Children The Roman Missal provides a "Mass for Giving Thanks to God for the Gift of Human Life," also see the Lectionary nos.
-887-891 (See ORDO, pg.
-37).
-Saturday, February 2, 2019: Feast of the Presentation of the Lord Everything proper to this Feast (e.g. text, rubrics and blessings, etc.) is found in the Roman Missal III.
+Wednesday, February 2, 2022: Feast of the Presentation of the Lord Everything proper to this Feast (e.g. text, rubrics and blessings, etc.) is found in the ORDO and the Roman Missal III.
 The option for "The Blessing of Candles and the Procession" is outlined in two forms: (1) "The Procession;" and (2) "The Solemn Entrance."
-Monday, March 25, 2019: Solemnity of the Annunciation of the Lord The recitation of the Creed is prescribed; the ministers and assembly genuflect at the words "by the power of the Holy Spirit ..."
-Sunday, June 2, 2019: Solemnity of the Ascension of the Lord In all but six (6) dioceses in the United States, the Solemnity of the Ascension of the Lord is celebrated on the Seventh Sunday of Easter.
-Thursday, May 30th is observed as Thursday of the Sixth Week of Easter (Lectionary no. 294).
-However, in the Province of Michigan this Solemnity is transferred to the Seventh Sunday of Easter and is to be celebrated according to the notations in the ORDO.
-Thursday, August 15, 2019: Solemnity of the Assumption of the Blessed Virgin Mary This solemnity falls on a Thursday this year.
-As such, it is to be celebrated according to the notations in the ORDO.
-Friday, November 1, 2019: Solemnity of All Saints This solemnity falls on a Friday this year.
-As such, it is to be celebrated according to the notations in the ORDO.
+Friday, March 25, 2022: Solemnity of the Annunciation of the Lord The recitation of the Creed is prescribed; the ministers and assembly genuflect at the words "by the power of the Holy Spirit ..."

+Solemnity of the Ascension of the Lord In the Province of Michigan this Solemnity is transferred to the Seventh Sunday of Easter and is to be celebrated on Sunday, May 29, 2022, according to the notations in the ORDO, p.
+139. The Roman Missal provides a Vigil Mass for the Ascension of the Lord.
+The Paschal Candle should remain in place (near the ambo) and lit for all liturgies throughout Pentecost.
+Monday, August 15, 2022: Solemnity of the Assumption of the Blessed Virgin Mary This solemnity falls on a Monday this year.
+It is not a Holy Day of Obligation.
+As such, it is to be celebrated according to the notations in the ORDO, p.
+191. Tuesday, November 1, 2022: Solemnity of All Saints This is a Holy Day of Obligation.
+However, parishes may celebrate the Solemnity with Mass or one of the Liturgy of the Hours.
 VI: Masses in Honor of the Blessed Virgin Mary Outside Advent, Christmas Time, Lent and Easter, on Saturdays which have no commemoration having the rank of Obligatory Memorial or higher, a "Mass in Honor of the Blessed Virgin Mary" may be selected from the Collection of Masses of the Blessed Virgin Mary.
 The Liturgical Press (Collegeville, MN) has updated the two-volume edition (I: Missal; and II: Lectionary) to comply with the Roman Missal III.

-VII: Obligatory Memorials

-The ORDO makes a distinction between "Optional" [m] and "Obligatory" Memorials [M].
+VII: Obligatory Memorials The ORDO makes a distinction between "Optional" [m] and "Obligatory" Memorials [M].
 Obligatory Memorials, when the prayers of the saint(s) are to be said, the ferial Collect may be used to conclude the Universal Prayer, thus situating the Memorials within their seasonal context.
-While the ORDO does list the date assigned a Memorial both the readings of the day and the readings prescribed for the Memorial, the posting of readings on the USCCB website does not publish the prescribed readings.
+The ORDO does list the date assigned a Memorial, both the readings of the day and the readings prescribed for the Memorial, the posting of readings on the USCCB website also now publishes the prescribed readings.
 In the Lectionary for Mass: Introduction, it is clear that the choice of readings is that of the priest-celebrant (homilist).
 However, in paragraph #70 ("The Readings for Celebration of the Saints) it states that the "Proper for Saints" provides the first series for solemnities, feasts or memorials.
 It is always a good liturgical practice to review the prescribed readings in the "Proper for Saints" of the Lectionary (Year I & II) in liturgical preparation for the celebration of Obligatory Memorials.
 Liturgical and Pastoral Notes: